bholland-bh/omniauth-cognito-oauth2/README.md

 You will need:

  - An AWS Cognito user pool
- - A domain setup for your user pool
+ - A domain setup for your user pool - once set it will look something like `https://your_user_pool_domain.auth.us-west-1.amazoncognito.com`
  - An App Client set up for your user pool:
    - Callback URL will look something like `https://localhost:3000/users/auth/cognito_oauth2/callback` (standard with a Devise User model)
    - Signout URL will look something like `https://localhost:3000/users/sign_out` (standard with a Devise User model)